The 3 As of the future of assessment

 How a focus on authenticity, accessibility and automation will help create truly transformational end-to-end learning experiences

-Recently Janine Oliver, Head of Assessment Innovation at NCFE, explored what the future of assessment could look like, in the ever-changing environment in which we operate.
+Recently Janine Oliver, Head of Assessment Innovation at NCFE, explored what the future of assessment could look like, (need to add new blog link) in the ever-changing environment in which we operate.

 Janine specifically discussed how we can identify the key ingredients to create a system that is truly transformational for learners in technical and vocational education.
 The latest piece in this series of articles sees Jessica Blakey, NCFE’s Assessment Design Manager, take a closer look at how we can set learners up for successful futures through authentic, accessible and automated assessment design.

 Here, Jessica outlines the key principles and how they can be put into action to make the greatest impact for learners.